The Top Fly Fishing Reels Reviewed

 When you are choosing a reel, you should first think about how much money you have to spend.
 There are some mid-range reels that are good if you are just learning how to fish – such as the Lamson Lightspeed Hard Alox range, which are budget, but well-made.
 There are others, such as the Ross Flystart Fly Reels that are in the lower price range and that are still good for people who are just experimenting and aren’t sure, yet, whether they are going to stick with fishing.

 Ideally, you should talk to people about the different types of fly fishing reels that are out there, and try one that someone owns so that you can get a feel for it.
 There are a few different styles, and to an extent fishing is all about personal preference – so you may like a rod and reel that others find too fast or too heavy.
+The same goes for evaluating other equipment, like fly fishing waders or even fly tying equipment.
 Reviews can only help you so much, and personal experience will make all the difference.
 Remember, though, that you get what you pay for with fishing, and cheap kit will have downsides to it.
 There’s no point in spending a fortune on a reel if you would only go fishing once or twice a month, but if you want to fish competitively, or take the activity seriously, then it is a good idea to invest in your gear.

 Fly Fishing Reel Video